regulatorystudies/Reg-Stats/data/major_rules/README.md

     - The sum and avg statistics should be automatically updated based on the pre-written formulas, but double check if the data range in the formulas include the new data you just added.
     - Update the “Date retrieved” at the end of the spreadsheet.

-    Note: the GAO may update the underlying data from the CRA database, so always check whether the data for previous years in the spreadsheet still match the current version of the GAO database and update the data if necessary.
+    *Note: the GAO may update the underlying data from the CRA database, so always check whether the data for previous years in the spreadsheet still match the current version of the GAO database and update the data if necessary.*

+2. Update data in the major_rules_published column of the `major_rules_by_presidential_year.csv` spreadsheet:

-2. Save the CSV (Comma delimited) file.
+3. Save the CSV (Comma delimited) file.

 ## Environment Set Up